 Attractions in St John’s Wood

-Further south is glamorous St John’s Wood, set just to the east of edgy duo Kilburn and Queen’s Park.
+Further south we have glamorous St John’s Wood, set just to the east of edgy duo Kilburn and Queen’s Park.
 NW8 offers a slower pace of life and is wonderfully devoid of tourists.
-Its quiet, spotless streets are peppered with elegant pavement cafés and expensive clothing boutiques, and family days out come courtesy of London Zoo, Primrose Hill and the Lord’s Cricket Ground.
+The quiet, spotless streets are full of elegant pavement cafés and expensive clothing boutiques, and family days out come courtesy of London Zoo, Primrose Hill and the Lord’s Cricket Ground.

 Live music and markets in Camden